jorgebucaran/hyperapp/README.md

 )
 ```

-If you don't know all the properties that you want to place in a component ahead of time, you can use the [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator).
+If you don't know all the attributes that you want to place in a component ahead of time, you can use the [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator).
 Note that Hyperapp components can return multiple elements as in the following example.
 This technique lets you group a list of children without adding extra nodes to the DOM.

 ```jsx
 import { h } from "hyperapp"